wdchild/insight_DE_project/README.txt

-INSIGHT DATA ENGINEERING PROJECT: Daniel Child
+lINSIGHT DATA ENGINEERING PROJECT: Daniel Child

 This project seeks to test a configuration that would make it possible to stream data from prototype self-driving cars.
 Data is supposed to run to a RabbitMQ broker,